pauwels-labs/flux-infra/README.md

 - Need to store client ID and secret in vault

+- When setting things up, add the following:

+  - Add envoyExtAuthzHttp filter in istiod helm chart under meshConfig.extensionProviders

+  - URL of the external authz service should be the CLUSTER-LOCAL oauth2-proxy url, i.e. oauth2-proxy.oauth2-proxy.svc.cluster.local along with the service port, i.e. 80

+  - AuthorizationPolicy can be in the workload namespace selecting just the workload, doesn't have to be in one of the istio namespaces or selecting the istio gateway exclusively

+  - Use skip_provider_button = true to eliminate the oauth2-proxy UI

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,